Friday, May 30th, 2025

 Reveal the authorAbout Franklin Daily News

-Franklin Daily News is a community newsletter sharing current events in Franklin, Tennessee.
-Our mission is to make local news more accessible, highlight extraordinary people across the Franklin community, and support local organizations.
-If you like Franklin Daily News, you can support us by subscribing to our email newsletter and sharing us with your friends and family in Franklin.
+Welcome to the Franklin Daily News, your community newsletter that's anything but snooze-worthy, packed with positive, impactful local news + events across the Franklin, Tennessee community.
+If you like the Franklin Daily News, support us by subscribing to our email newsletter and sharing us with your friends and family in Franklin.

 Advertising Opportunities